 With its interdisciplinary design, the Core program provides an intellectual bridge between individual academic programs, addressing the Graduate School’s “core” values of creativity, commitment, and compassion through cross-disciplinary collaboration.
-It provides an opportunity for students to interact with experienced professionals and community members.
+It also provides an opportunity for students to interact with experienced professionals and community members.